RenHuan1999/FungiCLEF2023-UstcAIGroup/README.md

 │   └── └── result3.pkl
 ```

-You can average ensemble the results and post process with our proposed `Entropy-guided Unknown Identifier`.
+You can average ensemble the results and post process with our proposed **Entropy-guided Unknown Identifier**:
 ```
 python post_avg_entropy.py
 ```